ifTNT/tmux_config/README.md

 3. $ make
 4. \# make install
 5. $ cp ../battery /usr/local/bin/
-6. copy the configuration of tmux and vim to your home
+6. copy the configuration of tmux to your home